Tongdaeng: Life

+A commemorative block of four postage stamps featuring Tongdaeng was issued by Thailand Post in 2006.

+Tongdaeng died on 26 December 2015.
+A statue of her was created for the Royal Crematorium of King Bhumibol.

 Protection by lèse majesté law

-Thanakorn Siripaiboon, a 27-year-old factory worker, was charged in 2015 with insulting the King through a "sarcastic" post about Tongdaeng on Facebook, under the lèse majesté law in Thailand.
+Thanakorn Siripaiboon, a 27-year-old factory worker, was charged in 2015 with insulting the King through a "sarcastic" post about Tongdaeng on Facebook under the lèse majesté law in Thailand.
 His lawyer, Anon Nampa, informed the International New York Times that the charge "had not detailed the precise insult towards the animal".
 The Bangkok-based printer of the International New York Times removed the story from the 14 December 2015 print edition of the paper, just 12 days before Tongdaeng's death.
 He was released on bond after spending 90 days in prison.
-If convicted, Siripaiboon could have faced up to a maximum of 37 years in prison.
+If convicted, Thanakorn could have faced up to a maximum of 37 years in prison.
 His current location and the status of his case are unknown as of June 2018.

-According to the BBC, a prosecutor said Siripaiboon had posted several photos of the dog on Facebook in a manner which appeared to mock the King, and in addition had been charged with posting the "like" button next to a doctored photo of the Thai monarch, which had been posted by another Facebook user.
-The case was finally dropped.
+According to the BBC, a prosecutor said Thanakorn had posted several photos of the dog on Facebook in a manner which appeared to mock the King, and in addition had been charged with posting the "like" button next to a doctored photo of the Thai monarch, which had been posted by another Facebook user.
+The case was eventually dropped.